-A TOD site is defined as that which is within a half-mile walk distance of public transportation, such as bus, rail, and light rail.
+A TOD site is defined as that which is within a half-mile of transit corridors with easy access to job center.
+Housing proposal should maximize allowable density at TOD site.

 3. Project Characteristics

 Points may be earned for the following: